What do you do if your cholesterol doesn’t improve on a

 - garlic

-cholesterol levels.
 His view on health was never low-carb tunnel vision.
-Even
+Even from the beginning, Dr. Atkins focus was completely nutritional based.

 Dietary Fats

-In addition, He also used to insist that vegetables oils be
+In addition, He also used to insist that vegetable oils be

-overheated and treated with antioxidants and corn-based defoamers.
+They are also overheated and treated with antioxidants and corn-based defoamers.
+Many are rancid before they ever reach your table.

 Cholesterol and Thyroid